Clarksj4/TurnSystem/README.md

 ### Priority changes

-Should a pawn's priority change, calling _UpdatePriority_ will reposition the given pawn into the correct place in the turn order.
+Should an item's priority change, calling _UpdatePriority_ will reposition the given item into the correct place in the turn order.

     TurnOrder<int> order;
-    TurnBasedPawnExample examplePawn1;
+    TurnBasedExample examplePawn1;
-    TurnBasedPawnExample examplePawn2;
+    TurnBasedExample examplePawn2;

     public void UpdatePriorityExample()
     {
         // An empty order
         TurnOrder<int> order = new TurnOrder<int>();

-        // Set priority of pawns
+        // Set priority of items
         examplePawn1.Priority = 12;
         exameplPawn2.Priority = 32;